 Rats are instinctively cautious.
 It will take them a night or two before they’ll sample a new bait placed in their environment or sniff around a trap.
 They may eat very small amounts at first, like a taste-tester, and any subsequent feedings depend on the food and its physiological effect.
 If a poison sickens but does not kill them, they will associate food with the illness and avoid it.
 This is why sub-lethal dosages of single-dose acute toxicants are a problem: They result in “bait shyness.”
 Bait shyness can persist for weeks or months and may be transferred to nontoxic foods of similar types.
 Today’s anticoagulant rodenticides are slow acting so there are no symptoms of poisoning even if sub-lethal does is consumed.

 Rats are visually impaired so distinctive colored bait is not a problem.
 They can only see about four feet in front of them, but can detect movement about 50 feet away in nearly total darkness.
 Until recently rats were thought to be completely color-blind.
 Studies now indicate that rats have panoramic, blurry vision with faint greens, blues, and ultraviolets.
 Because of their poor vision, baits can be died distinctive colors without causing avoidance by the rats.

 If you have rats in your home, contact your local pest control professional for treatment right away.
-Cowley's Termite and Pest Control proudly serves Toms River, Edison, Brick, Trenton, Jackson, Englishtown, Asbury Park, East Brunswick and the surround New Jersey region.
+Cowley's Pest Services proudly serves Toms River, Edison, Brick, Trenton, Jackson, Englishtown, Asbury Park, East Brunswick and the surround New Jersey region.
 We offer free estimates and consultations to help you rid rats and other rodents from your home.

 Looking for a price?
 Get a no cost, no obligation free estimate.